samsquire/esoteric-knowledge/README.md

 Words are people.
 Matthew 4:4

-Communication occurs between every point in space.
+Communication of our spirits occur between every point in space.
 Each point is an individual.

 # Ranking and ordering of words